jeredw/eniac-chess/easm.md

 This had to change.

 ## Addressing accumulators
 We'll start with whole accumulators since that's easier, and our VM has 15 accumulators addressable through the `loadacc A` and `storeacc A` instructions.
 The challenge is to decode the value stored in A and use it to trigger one of 15 load program lines or one of 15 store program lines, each on a different accumulator.
 The master programmer could do this but only if we move hardware over from instruction decoding, which means we'd lose at least 30 (!) of our 51 opcodes.
-Instead we do something vaugley terrifying, a trick that unlocked the whole project.
+Instead we invented a technique that unlocked the whole project, an extension of the use of PM digit pulses to do conditional branches.

 Address decoding is based on two ideas: a 10 entry lookup table which is stored in the first rows of FT3, and using the S outputs of accumulators as program triggers.
 To decode a single digit, we can: